-There are certain things you absolutely must have on hand before welcoming families to your home for preschool tours and, later, for the first day of learning, says Rebecca Grubman, Wonderschool’s Director of Operations.
+There are certain things you absolutely must have on hand before welcoming families to your home for program tours and, later, for the first day of learning.

 From licensing expenses to everyday supplies, here’s what you should expect to purchase before the first day if you’re operating out of California, no matter what age group you’re teaching: